 Rite Aid Corp.

-closing at $4.67.
-The average volume of shares traded over the
+at $5.20.
+The average volume of shares traded over the last 3

-last 3 months was approximately 22,177K.
-Moreover, the company
+months was approximately 25,013K.
+Moreover, the company currently

 We believe that the strong price appreciation is primarily

-past four quarters.
-Rite Aid, which witnessed declining sales and
+quarters were a tailwind.
+Rite Aid, which witnessed declining

-weak bottom-line results in the recent past, is now showing signs
+sales and weak bottom-line results in the recent past, is now

-of improvement, thanks to the company's cost reduction
+showing signs of improvement, thanks to the company's cost

-This Zacks Rank #3 (Hold) stock has outperformed the Zacks
+This Zacks Rank #1 (Strong Buy) stock has outperformed the

-Consensus Estimate five times in the trailing six quarters.
-In
+Zacks Consensus Estimate five times in the trailing six quarters.

-the recently concluded quarter, Rite Aid posted adjusted earnings
+In the recently concluded quarter, Rite Aid posted adjusted

-of 8 cents per share, which fared better than the Zacks Consensus
+earnings of 8 cents per share, which fared better than the Zacks

-Estimate of a loss of 4 cents and the year-ago comparable
+Consensus Estimate of a loss of 4 cents and the year-ago

 Furthermore, on the back of better-than-expected first-half